 Is Gynecomastia Painful to Touch?

 It may be.
 Sometimes, patients with gynecomastia note tenderness or discomfort surrounding the nipples — especially when the area is touched.
+This may be due to excess glandular tissue or irritation within the breast tissue.

 How to Perform the Pinch Test for Gynecomastia